klavinslab/protocols_aquarium_1_0/cloning/ecoli/colony_PCR.md

-Colony PCR with Green tag
+Colony PCR with Green Taq
 (See General PCR Protocol and PCR_GoTaq)

 Master mix (7ul):